Linx-ESP/auto-compress-roms/README.md

 ## What it's meant to do
 - Take input file
 - .iso - reformat/compress
+  - GameCube: .ciso
   - Wii: .wbfs
   - PS2: .zso
     - Might need a `.bin + .cue to .iso` first
   - ...
-- Take compressed rom and move it to the correct folder (meant for games over SMB and similar).
+- Take compressed rom and move it to the correct folder (meant for games over SMB or loaders that require certain folder structure).
-- Deletes original .iso (you can manually edit the script not to delete)
+- Keeps original .iso (you can manually edit the script to delete)

 #### Other formats (To do)
 - Xbox 360 - `GoD` (Games on Demand)